-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Ellington is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Ellington is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Ellington who work in office and administrative support (11.11%), business and financial occupations (10.08%), and management occupations (10.05%).
+Ellington is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Ellington is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Ellington who work in management occupations (12.85%), sales jobs (10.72%), and office and administrative support (10.01%).

 Also of interest is that Ellington has more people living here who work in computers and math than 95% of the places in the US.